* Main parties bidding for outright parliamentary majority

 * Election seen as gauge of democratic credentials

-* Next government faces judicial reforms targeting graft (Updates with party leaders voting, turnout, police statement)
+* Next government faces judicial reforms targeting graft (Updates with election commission decision to extend voting)

-TIRANA, June 25 (Reuters) - Albanians were voting in a parliamentary election on Sunday with the ruling Socialists and rival Democrats seeking a majority to push through judicial reforms vital for membership of the European Union.
+TIRANA, June 25 (Reuters) - Albanians voted in a parliamentary election on Sunday with the ruling Socialists and rival Democrats seeking a majority to push through judicial reforms vital for membership of the European Union.

 The race pits Socialist Prime Minister Edi Rama against the centre-right Democratic Party of Lulzim Basha.
 Neither party won the 70 seats needed for a majority in the 2013 or 2009 election.

-Thousands of Muslims, who make up 60 percent of the population, recited prayers in the newly-built pedestrian square in central Tirana early on Sunday to mark the end of Ramadan.
+Thousands of Muslims, who make up 60 percent of the population, recited prayers in the newly-built pedestrian square in central Tirana early on Sunday to mark the end of the holy month of Ramadan.

-The vote will be watched closely by Albania's European neighbours, keen for it to leave behind a history of election irregularities and violence.
+The vote is being closely watched by Albania's European neighbours, keen for it to leave behind a history of election irregularities and violence.

 "I expect a radical change, a better future for the Albanians so they dont emigrate throughout the world," Tirana resident Petrit Sulo said after casting his ballot.